How to turn your car into a camper*

 So for me, having a few luxuries to hand in my car makes every road trip and camping adventure the thrill it should be.
 That way you feel more comfortable and less inclined to lash out at your travel buddy when he gets you hopelessly lost.

 In fact, I often prefer these kind of holidays to the more traditional package holiday; as it means you can bring your home wherever you go.
+Plus, if you get really into it then you can start looking camper trailers and possibly buying one.
+This will give you even more room when you go on your trips away.
+For now though, you might have to stick with the car.

 If you’re looking to turn your car into a camper, whether you’ll be cruising in the sunshine down Australia’s East Coast or braving the damp in Scotland’s gorgeous highlands, this post is for you.
 Making the most of your space is integral when attempting something like this, and you may want to have a look at some additional camper storage ideas if you’re looking to sleep easy in your vehicle.